 - Family: Cetacea

 - Genus: Stenella

 - Species: S. frontalis

-Atlantic Spotted Dolphin Habitat, Threats, and Distribution
+Atlantic Spotted Dolphin Distribution, Habitat, and Ecology

 The mammal also generally travels in groups known as pods which typically range in number from 5-15 individuals.
 However, larger pods may form temporarily in regions where food is plentiful.